SolomonShilly/MinimaxStrategy/README.md

-# Minimax Strategy
+# Minimax Strategy Evaluator

-This Python script implements a minimax algorithm to evaluate business strategies under uncertainty.
-It identifies the strategy with the best worst-case outcome to help businesses make informed decisions.
+This project implements a minimax algorithm to evaluate business strategies.
+The algorithm identifies the strategy with the best worst-case outcome.

+## Business Strategies
+- The strategies are represented as a dictionary where each key is a strategy name and the value is a list of potential outcomes:
+- Each outcome represents a possible result of choosing that strategy.

 ## Features
-- Evaluates multiple business strategies based on potential outcomes
+- Evaluation of multiple business strategies
-- Uses the minimax approach to determine the strategy with the maximum minimum payoff
+- Minimax approach to determine the optimal strategy

-## How to Use
-1. **Download and Run the script**
-   `python minimaxstrategy.py`

-2. **View the output**
-   The script will print the best strategy and its worst-case outcome.

-## Example Output
-`The best strategy is: Strategy C with a worst-case outcome of: 0`
+- Outputs the best strategy along with its worst-case outcome

-## Requirements
+## Usage
-- Python 3.x
+- Clone the repository
+- Run the minimax_strategy_evaluation.py file